• Home /

 When you get pre-approved, a mortgage lender reviews your income, assets, and credit report as if you were purchasing an actual home at a specific sale price.

-Mortgage pre-approvals are as close as you can get to an actual mortgage approval without making an offer.
+Mortgage pre-approvals are as close as possible to an actual mortgage approval without making an offer.

-Pre-qualifications are like credit card offers that come to you by mail.
-There are no verifications or quality control.
+Pre-qualifications are like credit card offers in your mailbox.
+There are no verifications or little quality control.
 Pre-qualifications are worthless PDFs, and sellers don’t accept them as evidence that you’re credit-worthy.

 What Do You Need for Mortgage Approval?

-Getting an official mortgage approval is a cinch if you’re already pre-approved.
+Getting a mortgage approval is a cinch after you’re pre-approved.

 If you’re salaried, your lender may call your employer to verify your employment.
 If you’re self-employed, you may be asked to provide an updated profit-and-loss statement with evidence you’re still in business.

-If you meet the following criteria, your mortgage approval will be fast and inexpensive.
+If you meet the following criteria, your mortgage approval will usualy be quick and inexpensive.

 • You’re a first-time home buyer